eskayML/vybeScope/README.md

 This bot is designed to be lightweight and portable:

-- Uses JSON storage for user data, wallets, and transactions (can easily be migrated to MongoDB / Supabase)
+- Uses JSON storage in `user_dashboard.json` for user data, wallets, and transactions (can easily be migrated to MongoDB / Supabase)
 - Communicates with the Vybe API for blockchain data
 - Simple to deploy and run